 Since I live in the Netherlands, the largest producer of cut flowers worldwide, growing my own organic cut flowers might seem like bringing coal to Newcastle.
 But because I do not like the way most of the flowers for the market are produced (forced in large-scale greenhouses and often sprayed liberally), I still prefer to grow flowers myself – organically.
 Besides, store-bought cut flowers can hardly compete with the easy charm and variety of flowers you can grow in your garden.

-Growing organic cut flowers flowers will not only allow you to fill your vases and make your plot prettier, but many of them are also a great source of nectar for pollinators and attract beneficial insects into your garden.
+Growing organic cut flowers will not only allow you to fill your vases and make your plot prettier, but many of them are also a great source of nectar for pollinators and attract beneficial insects into your garden.
 Even though growing food takes precedence over flowers for me, I have grown some flowers in every garden I’ve ever had.
 Depending on the overall size of my gardens in the past, I have devoted up to 100m² (1000ft²) to flowers – growing a huge variety of both annual and perennial ones.
 But in 2013, when we had to move from a 400m² (4300ft²) plot to one about three times smaller, I shrank my cut flower patch too, to just one bed.
 Like most of my other raised beds, this one was 1.2 x 3m (4 x 10ft), edged with wood and filled initially with homemade compost.
 Annual organic cut flowers are not heavy feeders and adding too much nitrogen, especially, would result in lush leaves at the expense of flowers.
 I tend to treat my flowers the same way I treat my vegetables: Concentrating on improving the soil instead of feeding the plants and mulching to reduce evaporation and weed growth.

 Compared to perennials, annual cut flowers will (as long as you keep picking) usually flower over a much longer period of time.
 For the price of one or two store-bought bouquets, you can buy enough seeds to be able to grow and pick varied bouquets from your garden for at least four months of the year.
 Besides, you can tailor the bouquets to your preferences; some of my very favourite organic cut flowers such as the deliciously scented sweet pea ‘Matucana’ or tricoloured annual lupin ‘Sunrise’ can’t be found in a flower shop.